Year: 2021

 Read More Read More

-Zionism, Bolshevism, Enemies of Civilization: What Churchill Said
+Zionism, Bolshevism, Enemies of Civilization: Churchill’s Words

-Zionism, Bolshevism, Enemies of Civilization: What Churchill Said
+Zionism, Bolshevism, Enemies of Civilization: Churchill’s Words

 Churchill’s article was an attack on Bolshevism (“a sinister confederacy”) not Zionism, which Churchill mainly (but not always) supported.
 Churchill mentioned—accurately—that many Bolsheviks were Jews—and also gave a reason: They were people "reared up among the unhappy populations of countries where Jews are persecuted on account of their race."
 He then named names.